Point-Point ICP

 \[\begin{gather*} \begin{aligned} & \frac{\partial e}{\partial R} = - \vec{r} ^\land R p_t^{\land} \\ & \frac{\partial e}{\partial t} = \vec{r} ^\land \end{aligned} \end{gather*}\]NDT (Normal Distribution Transform)

-- For each point in the source scan:
+- Point-to-Distribution Association (for each source point).
+For each point $p_t$ in the source scan:

 - We also consider neighbor cells as well, because the point might actually belong to one of them.
 So we repeat step 3 for those voxels.